Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Error analysis

 Collisional shifts of the transition frequency are minimal because we use an atomic beam.
 A systematic Doppler shift of the peak center will occur if the angle between the atomic beam and the laser beam is not exactly 90$^\circ$.
-However, this will be the same for all transitions and will not shift the interval.
+However, this will cause a negligible error when taking the difference---for example, even a large misalignment angle of 10 mrad will result in an error of only 2 kHz when measuring a 5-GHz interval.
 Another potential source of systematic shift in the peak position is due to lineshape asymmetry that might occur because of selective driving into Zeeman sublevels (shifted in the presence of stray magnetic fields) or radiation pressure.
 The first effect is minimized by using linearly polarized light so that the Zeeman sublevels are excited equally about line center.
 The maximum Zeeman shift among all transitions in the presence of a stray field of 10 mG is about 70 kHz.
-By studying the fluorescence lineshape in Fig.\ \ref{spectrum}, we conclude that this error is smaller than 70 kHz.
-Thus, the main source of error in our measurement is determined by how well we lock to peak center (split the line) given the linewidth of about 40 MHz and the SNR.
+By studying the symmetry of the fluorescence lineshape, we conclude that this error is smaller than 70 kHz.
+Thus, the main source of error in our measurement is determined by how well we lock to peak center---split the line---given the linewidth of about 40 MHz and the SNR.
 In our recent work on measuring isotope shifts in the 556-nm line of Yb \cite{PSK09}, the linewidth was about 6 MHz and the locking error was 30 kHz.
-With the 6 times larger linewidth here (Fig.\ \ref{spectrum}), we estimate the error to be 200 kHz (or equal to splitting the line by about 1 part in 200), which is larger than all other sources of error.
-As we will see below, we have a good experimental handle on this estimate by measuring the same transition with two different lock points of the reference laser, one from the $F=1 \rightarrow F'$ hyperfine manifold and the other from the $F=2 \rightarrow F'$ manifold.
+With the 6 times larger linewidth here, we estimate the error to be 200 kHz (or equal to splitting the line by about 1 part in 200), which is larger than all other sources of error.
+As we will see below, we have a good experimental handle on this estimate by measuring the same transition with two different transitions to lock the reference laser---one from the $F=1 \rightarrow F'$ hyperfine manifold and the other from the $F=2 \rightarrow F'$ manifold.